 3. Begin with the End in Mind

 As mentioned previously, sitting down to define your perfect offer from the perfect buyer will help you stay focused on your end goal when the offers start coming in.
 Before you list your property, set a final acceptable outcome: How much do you want for your property?
 How quickly do you want to close?
 What kind of buyer are you looking for (experienced or desperate)?
 Do you want to establish an on-going relationship with your perfect buyer?
 Beginning with the end in mind will allow you to manage the emotions of multiple offers as you visualize and plan for the right final outcome.

 You’ve made the call for the highest and best offers, you’ve pressed and negotiated like a champion, you’ve maintained focused and are nearing the end of the transaction where you sign on the bottom line of the contract- Don’t Overpay the Hand!
 Look and listen for a concession or two that is important to your buyer and give it to them.
 Maybe it’s an accommodation of timing, maybe it’s an accommodation of the title company you close at, maybe it’s a little smaller earnest money deposit – if it can build goodwill, use it.
 The buyer will remember that you didn’t press for the last drop of blood and may just come back for more on your next deal.

 It’s easy to lose track of your goals in a seller’s market.
-When your desk is flooded with offers, use our free Negotiation Flow Chart to keep track of your interactions with promising buyers – and keep your eyes on the prize.
+When your desk is flooded with offers, use our free Negotiation Notebook to keep track of your interactions with promising buyers – and keep your eyes on the prize.